-Cover Story is not a direct lead-in into The One Year Adventure Novel (OYAN) course, but we do see it as a good first step for young writers who are not yet ready for the high school course.
+Cover Story is not a direct lead-in into our Byline and The One Year Adventure Novel (OYAN) courses, but we do see it as a good first step for young writers who are not yet ready for the high school courses.
 In fact, one of the reasons we created Cover Story was in response to the demand from parents, teachers, and students for a program for younger students.
-The programs do not focus on the same genres—OYAN is focused on novel-length adventure fiction; Cover Story covers many genres of non-fiction and fiction in shorter forms.

 If your student completes Cover Story during middle school, we still recommend that students wait until they turn 13 or 14 before trying OYAN.